 Agents need memory!
 In this guide, you'll learn to save agent state, implement checkpoints, and store conversation history in databases.

 Coming from Software Engineering?
 Agent checkpoints are like database transactions and savepoints.
 If you've used database savepoints for rollback, Git commits for version history, or Redux DevTools for time-travel debugging, agent checkpointing is the same concept — save state so you can restore, replay, or debug later.
+And conversation memory is just session state you persist between requests, like a server-side session store.

 Why Memory Matters